holden-harris/SREM-data-synthesis/Water-quality/Compile-WQ-data/README.md

   - Spot-check plots (e.g., `Temperature ~ Date` by site) used to verify data integrity visually.

 - **Flow Features:**
-  Moving averages capture smooth hydrologic trends.
+  Moving averages capture smoothed hydrologic trends.
-  Lag variables (up to 45 days) enabled exploring delayed water-quality responses.
+  Lag variables (up to 45 days) allow exploration of delayed water-quality responses.

+---

+**These processed datasets form the foundational environmental time series used to drive and validate spatial–temporal habitat and nutrient forcing layers within the Suwannee River Ecospace model.**